-Roll-Back Taxes are applied when property that has been receiving the Use Value classification and the use of a portion or all of the property has changed.
-The majority of the use changes involve new houses.
-The appraiser must determine the amount of the property that must be changed and then roll-back taxes are applied for up to five years.
-Roll-back taxes are the difference in the value of the property at use value and the property’s market value.
+Roll-Back Taxes are applied when all or a portion of a property that has been receiving the Agricultural Use Value changes classification.
+An example would be when a property owner of land that is in Agricultural use builds a new house that is for residential use.
+The appraiser must determine the amount of the property that must be changed and then roll-back taxes are applied for three (3) of the past years.
+Roll-back taxes are the difference between Agricultural use value and the property’s actual market value.
 The difference is multiplied by the millage rate in the appropriate district and that results in the amount of tax due.

 The Assessor’s Office will facilitate the estimate of Roll-Back Taxes that will be due.
 The request must be made in writing and contain the following information:

 If the change is for only a portion of a tract of land, either a new plat or a legal description to identify the portion to be changed must be provided because the property may have more than one soil classification.